emutchek/MaraudersAtSea/CMPU_203_MAS/intellij/doc/use-cases/Respond_To_Obstacles.md

 <li>The obstacle card has closed and been replaced with the regular grid interface.</li>
 <li>Any resources that were used have been permanently removed from the inventory.</li>
 <li>The function to launch obstacles at random times has been reset.</li>
-<li>The obstacle card has been marked as used and removed from the deck.</li>
 <li>If the user was unable to overcome the obstacle, the game ends.</li>
 </ul>